jeremyfelt/jeremyfelt.com/content/plugins/youtube-favorite-video-posts/readme.txt

 * In which a plugin begins its life.

 == Upgrade Notice ==

+= 1.2 =

+* Confirms compatibility with WordPress 3.8

 = 1.1 =

 * Upgrades some of the hashing and video handling to allow for better future customization.